se-buw/abt/README.md

 my_car_controller implements a Behavior tree (BT) which inherits from behaviortree_cpp C++ package.
 This file executes a BT by traversing the xml file /behavior_trees/my_car_behavior.xml.
 As the BehaviorTree is traversed it interacts with the simulated bot in the Gazebo environment.
 It publishes in the /cmd_vel topic to control the movement of the car.
 It also subscribes to the lidar and contact information for autonmous navigation.

 Update the path in the my_car_controller.cpp file for the xml file as in your local directory before running the code.

-The Gazebo bot can be run using the command "ign gazebo Environment_1.sdf".
-The command should be run by opening a terminal in the file location.
-The bridge to the topic cmd_vel between ROS2 and Gazebo is established by running the command in the terminal at the home directory "ros2 run ros_gz_bridge parameter_bridge /cmd_vel@geometry_msgs/msg/Twist]ignition.msgs.Twist"

 Run the file following the instructions at the end and using the name my_car_controller.